dell/PyU4V/README.md

 This package supports Unisphere version 8.3 onwards, although the calls *should* work on 8.0, 8.1 and 8.2 also.
 We support VMAX3 and VMAX All-Flash (All Flash from 8.3 onwards).

+As Unisphere RESTAPI changed significantly for the 8.4 release, there is one client for 8.3 and older and one for 8.4 and newer.
+Please see USAGE below.

 # INSTALLATION
 To give it a try, install the package using pip (pip install PyU4V).
 Copy the sample PyU4V.conf into your working directory, and add your server and array details to the top of the PyU4V.conf configuration file, under the [setup]